MCarlomagno/keystore/README.md

 ## Signet

-A tool for signing using ED25519 keys stored securely in HashiCorp Vault.
+A tool for signing raw messages using ED25519 keys stored in HashiCorp Vault.
 This enables remote key management and signing operations through HashiCorp's secret management service.

 > Warning: this is an experimental project under development.